Pattern-Recognition-Group-UniBe/post_doc_challenge/README.md

 2. For the k-NN, set the k to 3.

 # Expected output
-1. Predicted classes of the graphs
+1. Predicted classes of the graphs in the form of a csv file with two columns.
+1. Graph name and 2. predicted class
-2. Graph Edit Distance matrix between the validation and training graphs
+2. Graph Edit Distance matrix between the validation and training graphs in the form of a .csv file.